SubLim3JS/SubLim3-JukeBox/README.md

 - Enables **GitHub-based updates** using `git pull` to retrieve the latest SubLim3 repository changes
 - Automatically **backs up existing Phoniebox files** before replacing them (`filename-BACKUP`)
 - Updates core UI files including `func.php`, `index.php`, `search.php`, `settings.php`, and `systemInfo.php`
-- Installs custom styling files `custom-green.css` and `circle.css` into the Phoniebox CSS directory
+- Installs custom styling files `custom-sublim3.css` into the Phoniebox CSS directory
 - Adds a **custom language file** to modify UI text such as *SubLim3-JukeBox Setup*
 - Adds a GPIO Buttons script for Volume and Track Control
 - Installs a **version tracking file** so the current SubLim3 build version is displayed on the Info page